 If you’re also thinking of totally immersing yourself in music during the trail run, then you’ll be glad to hear that these have adaptive noise cancellation ensuring sound quality is stellar.
 Battery life is also no joke, shown to last up to 30 hours!
 If it does run out, however, and the charger isn’t close, you can use the audio cable provided.

-- The sturdy and ergonomic design provides not only comfort but also a proper grip.
+- Sturdy and ergonomic design provides not only comfort but also a great grip

 - Overall quality from Sennheiser is excellent